-To assist in fulfilling the Department's responsibilities under the Government Performance and Results Act (GPRA), Public Law 103-62, applicants that receive funding under this solicitation must provide data that measure the results of their work.
+To assist DOJ in fulfilling its responsibilities under the Government Performance and Results Act, P.L.
+103-62, OJJDP will require applicants who receive funding under this solicitation to provide data that measures the results of their work.
 Any award recipient will be required, post award, to provide the data requested in the "Data Grantee Provides" column so that OJP can calculate values for the "Performance Measures" column.
 Performance measures for this solicitation are as follows: